best wood for laser cutting

-Half of the fun of buying a new piece of equipment is learning all about it first.
-Thinking about all the DIY projects you will be able to make and what you plan on doing.
-Now that laser cutters for wood are becoming more popular one of the first questions that comes to mind is what is the best wood for laser cutting?
+Now that laser cutters for wood are becoming more popular, one of the first questions that comes to mind is: What is the best wood for laser cutting?

-In general, the best woods for laser cutting are Basswood, White Pine, Alder, Cherry, Oak, Baltic Birch Plywood, Balsa and Cork.
-Most laser cutters prefer soft woods that do not have a distorted, tight hard grain pattern.
-How well each species cuts depends on the power of your laser cutter along with thickness, and speed.
+The best woods for laser cutting are Basswood, White Pine, Alder, Cherry, Oak, Baltic Birch Plywood, Balsa, and Cork.
+Most laser cutters prefer softwoods that do not have a distorted, tight, hard-grain pattern.

 Below, I will explain in-depth how to select the best possible type of wood for your laser engraving project.
 I will go over the types of wood that are decent choices for laser cutting.

-For those of you who already have a laser cutter I was surprised at the precut selection on Amazon.
-If you want to get going on some projects right away I recommend these Precut boards for laser cutting available on Amazon.
-Make sure to check them out.
+**For those of you who already have a laser cutter, I was surprised at the precut selection on Amazon.
+If you want to get going on some projects right away, I recommend these Precut boards for laser cutting, available on Amazon.
+Make sure to check them out.**

 Tips for Selecting the Best Wood to Laser Cut